-- Seek to understand the interests, strengths and motivations of pupils and use this as a basis for planning support around them. - Support pupils so that they are included in social groups and develop friendships. - Ensure that pupils with SEND engage in the activities of the school together with those who do not have SEND, and are encouraged to participate fully in the life of the school and in any wider community activity. - Engage with secondary schools, as necessary, to help plan for any transitions.
+- Seek to understand the interests, strengths and motivations of pupils and use this as a basis for planning support around them. - Support pupils so that they are included in social groups and develop friendships. - Ensure that pupils with SEND engage in the activities of St. Wilfrid's together with those who do not have SEND, and are encouraged to participate fully in the life of St. Wilfrid's and in any wider community activity. - Engage with secondary schools, as necessary, to help plan for any transitions.